raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- collapse ---
 ---
-title: Pro Tip
+title: Pro tip
 ---
-Try not to sit too still if you’re in the shot - it might mean the AI recognises you instead of the thing you want!
+Try not to sit too still if you are in the shot — it might mean the AI recognises you instead of the thing you want!

 --- /collapse ---

 --- /task ---

 --- task ---
-Rename the class to the thing you are holding up in the picture.
+Rename the class to the thing that you are holding up in the picture.
 This will help when you begin working in Scratch.
 I've called my class **hotdog**.
 ![Class Name Edit](images/classname.png)

 --- /task ---